 To most of us presenting on itself is already a challenge.
 Some get pleasure out of it, but most people are happy when it is over.
 So why even involve the audience?
 Doesn’t it only make it more difficult for the presenter to manage the story line?

 Obvious thoughts, but experience often shows the contrary.
 Once you let the audience participate in your story, dynamics will start to work for you, instead of against you;

-- Create excitement: Your story will come to live.
+Create excitement: Your story will come to life.
 Since often as a presenter you’re the expert, you’ll find that hardly none of the audience’s questions will catch you off guard.
 Trust it.
 They will actually fuel your story, because you suddenly remember this good example!